 - Coupling: Coupling is the number of external files that depend on a particular file.
 The higher the dependencies, the higher the risk of breakage.

 Known bugs that have been deferred to future releases.

 Technical Debt and User Story Backlog Aging and Ratio

 How long technical debt and user story items are pending in the backlog and the ratio of technical debt and user story items/hours of development to product items/hours of development.

 Technical Debt Management: Maintaining a Low-Risk Technical Debt

 At SeaLights, we believe that low-risk technical debt is actually a good thing since it allows for increased velocity.
 Developing and maintaining integration tests is a time-consuming and expensive process…one that may lead to test gaps, increased technical debt, and reduced team efficiency.
 To prevent this, you must focus your test development on high-risk areas.

 Maintaining low-risk technical debt requires to you gather information and metrics on these high-risk areas and concentrate on them during sprint planning.
 Focus on developing integration tests for high-risk areas: code that was recently changed wasn’t tested and has a high production use.

-Technical debt is a two-edged sword.
+Technical debt is a double-edged sword.
 Applied carefully, it helps you increase velocity, but too much of it will make your software fall to pieces.
 Now you should know what to look for and how to start measuring and managing your technical debt.